illinois-cs241/assignment-docs/advanced_c.md

 ## Requirements:

-TODO explain why this is useful

 Create an implementation of a dictionary by using clang's blocks!
 Your implementation will have a single entry point that is a variadic function.
 You will need to suport the following operations:

 + lookup
 + insert
-+ remove?
-TODO decide this
 + destroy

 The runtime of your implementation does not matter (O(n) lookups are fine!)